-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the 5D Mark II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 5D Mark II was succeeded by the Canon 5D Mark III.
+Both the 5D Mark II and the K-3 II have been discontinued, but can regularly be found used on ebay.
+The 5D Mark II was replaced by the Canon 5D Mark III, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5D Mark II and the Pentax K-3 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 5D Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.